-Wilson Field Group, which has offices in Sheffield and Leeds, claims that new guidance recently introduced for facilitating creditors decisions potentially alienates creditors rather than including them.
+Wilson Field, based in Sheffield, claims that new guidance recently introduced for facilitating creditors decisions has the potential to alienate creditors rather than include them.

-Modernised and consolidated insolvency rules came into force on 6 April 2017 and were intended to reflect modern business practice and make the insolvency process more efficient.
+Modernised and consolidated insolvency rules came into force on 6 April 2017, intended to reflect modern business practices and make the insolvency process more efficient.

-The Insolvency (England & Wales) Rules 2016 (“new Rules”) is a major overhaul aimed at modernising and updating present procedures which have been in force for some 30 years – since the Insolvency Rules 1986.
+The Insolvency (England & Wales) Rules 2016 (“New Rules”) is a major overhaul aimed at modernising and updating present procedures which have been in force since the Insolvency Rules 1986.

-These changes enable the office-holder (eg the administrator or liquidator, depending on the process) to use streamlined procedures and communication systems which should simplify and speed up processes and as a spin-off save expenses which come from the insolvent estate.
+These changes enable the officeholder (e.g. the administrator or liquidator, depending on the process) to use streamlined procedures and communication systems, which should simplify and speed up processes, and save expenses which come from the insolvent estate.

-Under the new rules, proposals are put to creditors which will be deemed to be accepted and approved unless more than 10% (by value) object.
+Under the new rules, proposals are put to creditors, assumed to be accepted and approved unless more than 10% (by value) object.